potetm/tire-iron/discussion/deps.md

 a large project it took a few seconds.
 Not completely awful comparatively.

+I'll continue considering ways to improve dep resolution.
+My initial thought
+is: This isn't always necessary.
+You have some of the information to figure out if dependencies actually changed.
+(You don't have `:import` information...)

 However, I've realized a pretty massive hole in this.
 If they add a new dependency on a non-project namespace (say `clojure.data`), I need to load that namespace _before_ loading their namespace.
 This should be do-able